RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

     ![00-update-properties.png](images/00-update-properties.png "Update Properties")

 1. Now we are ready to test our new Camel route locally.
 To do this, navigate back to the **Manage commands** screen, double-click the **run:spring-boot** script and hit **Run**.
-The script will run locally in Eclipse Che.
+The script will run locally in CodeReady Workspaces.

     ![00-run-locally.png](images/00-run-locally.png "Maven Deploy")